 Vivian gained the title of one of the most prominent black and white film photography artists.
 People who knew her thought that she was aloof and weird, but her images express deep insight and the individual stories of strangers standing in front of her viewfinder.
 I can only imagine what people felt when they noticed an unfamiliar woman staring at them with camera in hands in the middle of Chicago, but her passion for creating a film photo resulted in accurate and excellent photographs.
 Another amazing thing about her pictures is the time travel effect.
 While they resemble 1940's or even 1930's, most of them are taken much closer to our days.
 Spend some time and examine her works in detail.

 Another famous film photographer, Steve McCurry earned his name by capturing the most remarkable portraits when he worked for National Geographic.
 McCurry’s career started in Afghanistan right before the Soviet aggression gained its strength.
 He managed to hide a few rolls of film from military customs in his things.
-His most famous work is “Afghan Girl” but there are many other beautiful pictures published in the New York Times and Time magazine.
+His most famous work is “Afghan Girl” but there are many other beautiful pictures published in the New York Times

 "Afghan Girl" is one of the film portraits known all over the world.
 Somehow primitive but strikingly captivating, this portrait of a young girl has many admirers.
 Years later, McCurry tried to reproduce the portrait with the same girl but it has nothing similar to the original variant.
 Steve McCurry is still working as a film photographer.
 Most of his career he spent abroad taking remarkable film portraits of ordinary people.